Ireland: Independence

-During its first decade, the newly formed Irish Free State was governed by the victors of the civil war.
+During its first decade, the Irish Free State was governed by the victors of the civil war.
 When de Valera achieved power, he took advantage of the Statute of Westminster and political circumstances to build upon inroads to greater sovereignty made by the previous government.
 The oath was abolished and in 1937 a new constitution was adopted.
 This completed a process of gradual separation from the British Empire that governments had pursued since independence.
 However, it was not until 1949 that the state was declared, officially, to be the Republic of Ireland.

 The state was neutral during World War II, but offered clandestine assistance to the Allies, particularly in the potential defence of Northern Ireland.
 Despite their country's neutrality, approximately 50,000 volunteers from independent Ireland joined the British forces during the war, four being awarded Victoria Crosses.

 The German intelligence was also active in Ireland.
 Its operations ended in September 1941 when police made arrests based on surveillance carried out on the key diplomatic legations in Dublin.
 To the authorities, counterintelligence was a fundamental line of defence.
 With a regular army of only slightly over seven thousand men at the start of the war, and with limited supplies of modern weapons, the state would have had great difficulty in defending itself from invasion from either side in the conflict.